goremetking/CPSC-5021-Database-Systems/README.txt

 //PREPARATION
 1) The first thing you would want to do is create the needed tables which should be possible through the use of the file "Milestone2.sql" in mySQL.

-2) Upon connecting to localhost, all the code is connected to the database "lind2' under the user "lind2" with password "4EKud*pu", if you would like to change the database, you would have to modify the current files: personalInformation.php applicationInformation.php
+2) Upon connecting to localhost, all the code is connected to the database "REDACTED' under the user "REDACTED" with password "REDACTED", if you would like to change the database, you would have to modify the current files: personalInformation.php applicationInformation.php